AI Visibility – FAQ

 Only the combination of clear meaning and unambiguous facts enables AI systems to correctly derive content, consistently reuse it, and reliably incorporate it into answers.
 If one of the two is missing, inaccuracies or misallocations arise.

-Why is a pilot project even necessary for AI Visibility?
+When is a pilot project useful?

 What does the initial situation typically look like without AI Visibility?